 In the region, the operational status of border crossing points is characterized by the implementation of several restriction measures to curb the spread of COVID-19.
-Significant changes in operational status of the PoEs was observed between April and August.
+Significant changes in operational status of the PoEs was observed between April and October.

-Overall, over half (58%) of assessed PoE were fully closed in April and May, respectively, while 40 per cent of them were fully closed in June, 36 per cent in July, and 34 per cent in August.
-Furthermore, one third (33%) of the assessed PoEs were partially operational in April, while the share of partially operational PoEs was 31 per cent in May, 22 per cent in June, 23 per cent in July and August, respectively.

-Finally, in April, 8 per cent of the assessed PoEs were fully operational, while the share of fully operational PoEs among those assessed was 11 per cent in May, 35 per cent in June, 40 per cent in July, and 41 per cent in August.
-This is an increase of 33 per cent of fully operational PoEs in August, when compared with April.
+Overall, over half (58%) of assessed PoEs were fully closed in April and May, respectively, while 40 per cent of them were fully closed in June, 36 per cent in July, 34 per cent in August, 35 per cent in September, and 37 per cent in October.
+Furthermore, one third (33%) of the assessed PoEs were partially operational in April, while the share of partially operational PoEs was 31 per cent in May, 22 per cent in June, 23 per cent in July and August, respectively, 14 per cent in September, and 8 per cent in October.
+Finally, in April, 8 per cent of the assessed PoEs were fully operational, while the share of fully operational PoEs among those assessed was 11 per cent in May, 35 per cent in June, 40 per cent in July, 41 per cent in August, 48 per cent in September, and 61 per cent in October.
+This is an increase of 53 per cent of fully operational PoEs in October, when compared with April.

-Airports1: Less than half (38%) of the assessed international airports were fully closed in April, while the share of fully closed airports among those assessed was 37 per cent in May, 30 per cent in June, 23 per cent in July, and 11 per cent in August.
-Furthermore, over half (59%) of assessed airports were partially operational in April and May respectively, while the share of partially operational airports among those assessed was 17 per cent in June, and 19 per cent in July and August, respectively.
-Increasing numbers of airports operating regularly was observed between April and July.
-Only two per cent of the assessed airports were fully operational in April, while the share of fully operational airports among those assessed was 3 per cent in May, 51 per cent in June, 58 per cent in July, and 64 per cent in August.
-The number of operational airports increased significantly by 62 per cent between April and August.
+Airports: Less than half (38%) of the assessed international airports were fully closed in April, while the share of fully closed airports among those assessed was 37 per cent in May, 30 per cent in June, 23 per cent in July, 11 per cent in August, 9 per cent in September, and 37 per cent in October, marking a significant change.
+The number of fully closed international airports increased by 28 per cent in October when comparing with September, where only 9% of the assessed international airports were fully closed.
+Furthermore, over half (59%) of assessed airports were partially operational in April and May respectively, while the share of partially operational airports among those assessed was 17 per cent in June, 19 per cent in July and August, respectively, and 12 per cent in September, and only 2 per cent in October.
+Increasing numbers of airports operating was observed in July, while increasing numbers of airports closing was observed in October.
+Only two per cent of the assessed airports were fully operational in April, while the share of fully operational airports among those assessed was 3 per cent in May, 51 per cent in June, 58 per cent in July, 64 per cent in August, 70 per cent in September, and 59 per cent in October.
+The number of operational airports increased significantly by 68 per cent between April (38%) and September (9%), while this number decreased significantly again in October to 37 per cent, comparable to the month of May (37%).